mpfilbin/WhisperAPI/README.md

 # Whisper #

-Whisper is an HTML5 web application targeted at the mobile platform that leverages location awareness against a set of web services to allow users to create ad hoc study sessions through course-specific check-ins.
-The user's coordinates are plotted on a map along with other students who have checked in to a given course.
-Whenever a user changes courses, the map is dynamically updated with any check-ins from their classmates.
+Whisper is an HTML5 web application targeted at the mobile platform.
+It leverages location awareness against a set of web services to allow users to create ad hoc study sessions through course-specific check-ins.
+Whisper plots on a map the user's coordinates along with the coordinates of other students who have checked in to a given course.
+When a user changes courses, the map is dynamically updated with any check-ins from their classmates.

 ## Project Purpose ##

-Whisper was created as a prototype for the 2012 Pearson Hackathon and is not production-ready code.
-This application does not have a test suite and most of the application has no code coverage what-so-ever.
+Aspenware created Whisper as a prototype for the 2012 Pearson Hackathon.
+It is not production-ready code.
+This application has no test suite and most of the application has no code coverage.

 ## Techologies ##

-The following technolgies were used in the development of Whisper:
+We used the following technologies to develop Whisper:

 #### Client-side ####

 * [HTML5 geolocation API](http://dev.w3.org/geo/api/spec-source.html) for determining the latitude and longitude of check-ins
-* [Google Maps APIs](https://developers.google.com/maps/) for plotting a given user's positions on a map
+* [Google Maps APIs](https://developers.google.com/maps/) for plotting user positions on a map
 * [Cascading Styles Sheets level 3](http://www.w3.org/TR/CSS/) for layout, styling, and visual representation
-* [Backbone JavaScript Library](http://backbonejs.org/) for object representation, user-driven events, data-stores, and asynchronous service calls.
+* [Backbone JavaScript Library](http://backbonejs.org/) for object representation, user-driven events, data-stores, and asynchronous service calls
 * [jQuery JavaScript Library](http://jquery.com/) for basic DOM scripting
-* [Underscore.js JavaScript library](http://underscorejs.org/) for templating and utility methods.
+* [Underscore.js JavaScript library](http://underscorejs.org/) for templating and utility methods

 #### Server-side ####
 * [ASP.NET MVC version 3](http://www.asp.net/mvc) for development of the API tier
-* [Simple DB](http://aws.amazon.com/simpledb/) as out non-relational database for storage of user meta-data such as check-ins and geolocations
+* [Simple DB](http://aws.amazon.com/simpledb/) as the non-relational database for storage of user meta-data such as check-ins and geolocations
-* [App Harbor](https://appharbor.com/) for application server hosting and dynamic scalability.
+* [App Harbor](https://appharbor.com/) for application server hosting and dynamic scalability

 #### Development Tools ####
 * [Github](http://github.com) for source code management and versioning

 ## Architectural Overview ##

-The server-side implementation uses a traditional MVC design pattern where domain objects are represented by models and client interaction are handled through controller actions.
-The application APIs are exposed through RESTful routes and data are expressed through either JSON or XML depending upon how the service is consumed.
-The server-side APIs are client agnostic and may be consumed using native mobile applications and HTML5 RIAs alike.
+The server-side implementation uses a traditional MVC design pattern where models represent domain objects and controller actions handle client interaction.
+We expose application APIs through RESTful routes and we express data through either JSON or XML, depending upon how Whisper consumes the service.
+The server-side APIs are client agnostic and Whisper may consume them using both native mobile applications and HTML5 RIAs.

-The client-side implementation uses a model-collection-view paradigm where, like the server-side code, domain objects are represented by JavaScript models which are fetched and instantiated using asynchronous service calls.
-Data in the models are bound to a single view using HTML templates and new views are rendered by a router that intercepts changes in the browser's URL bar (hash) that are initiated by thinks like button or link clicks.
-This means that the front-end's state is captured by the browser's history and can be traversed using the forward and backward arrows.
+The client-side implementation uses a model-collection-view paradigm that, like the server-side code, represents domain objects by JavaScript models which Whisper fetches and instantiates using asynchronous service calls.
+We bound data in the models to a single view using HTML templates, and we rendered new views by a router that intercepts changes in the browser's URL bar via hashes, initiated by actions like button or link clicks.
+This means that the browser's history captures the front-end's state and this history can be traversed using the forward and backward arrows.

 ## Development Team ##